nathanzimniak/N-body-problem/README.md

 This project numerically integrates the equations of motion for multiple bodies in three-dimensional space.
 It includes ready-to-run presets for the inner solar system and a three-body choreography example, and can be extended with custom initial conditions.

 ## Project structure
-- `src/main.py` – entry point that loads a preset, integrates the system using a Runge–Kutta solver, and writes trajectories to CSV.
+- `src/main.py`: entry point that loads a preset, integrates the system using a solver, and writes trajectories to CSV.
-- `src/init.py` – predefined presets (`inner_solar_system`, `three_body_orbits`) and a loader for custom configurations.
+- `src/init.py`: predefined presets (`inner_solar_system`, `three_body_orbits`) and a loader for custom configurations.
-- `src/integrator.py`, `src/rhs.py`, `src/accelerations.py` – numerical integration routines and derivative calculations.
+- `src/integrator.py`: integrators that can be used to integrate the system.
+- `src/rhs.py`: the right-hand side (the derivatives) to integrate.
+- `src/accelerations.py`: the accelerations used in the right-hand side.
-- `src/bodies.py` – lightweight classes representing bodies and systems.
+- `src/bodies.py`: classes representing bodies and systems.
-- `outputs/` – CSV outputs produced by simulations (created automatically).
+- `outputs/`: CSV outputs produced by simulations.
-- `visualization/` – Blender template/script plus example animations generated from the sample presets.
+- `visualization/`: Blender template/script and example animations.

+In practice, `main.py` loads a preset from `init.py` and builds the arrays of initial masses, positions, and velocities.
+At each step, an integrator from `integrator.py` advances positions and velocities by evaluating the derivative via `compute_dudt()` in `rhs.py` (which calls `compute_accelerations()` to compute each body's acceleration via Newton's law of universal gravitation).
+Each state is added to a global trajectory, converted to `(t, body_id, x, y, z)` rows, and exported as CSV in `outputs/`, ready for visualization or animation with the Blender scripts in `visualization/`.

 ## Requirements
-- Python 3.8+ (with the standard library)
+- Python (with the standard library)
 - Blender and FFMPEG (only for visualization)

 ## Running a simulation